Solicitor Fees for Lasting Power of Attorney: What to Expect

 Choosing the right type of power of attorney depends on your specific needs.
 If you need help temporarily, an ordinary power of attorney may be sufficient.
 However, if you want to ensure that someone can manage your affairs if you lose mental capacity, a lasting power of attorney is essential.

-Factors Affecting Solicitor Fees
+Factors Affecting Consultant Fees

 Complexity of Your Situation